Dabble362/MarvelSearch/README.md

 Install this app in developement mode in node.js by:

-- `cd client`
 - `npm install`
-- create a .env file in the /client directory
+- create a .env file in the root directory
 - obtain a marvel public API key and a Private API key at https://developer.marvel.com/
 - create the following keys in your `.env` file:
 ```